 Pitt in Shanghai: This short term is a great opportunity for students interested in China, Chinese language, development, history, and cultural studies.
 You will select two courses for a total of six credits.
 You will also have the option to participate in an 8 - week internship for an additional 3 credits.
 The program is based in Shanghai and will include a weekend trip to Beijing and the Great Wall.

-Formal admission to the program is permitted at any point in the undergraduate career, but interested students are encouraged to apply in their freshman or sophomore year.
+Formal admission to the program is permitted at any point in the undergraduate career.
 There are no special requirements for admission.

 Please fill out the appointment form here to schedule a meeting with our Academic Adviser and discuss admission into the program.